+Prerequisite: NUR 1215-1225.
 This elective course is designed to introduce the student to the basic concepts and foundations of forensic nursing.
-This course will examine the role of the forensic nurse in the investigation of violence and trauma, as wel as the integration of scientific, ethical, and legal principles into nursing practice.
+This course will examine the role of the forensic nurse in the investigation of violence and trauma, as well as the integration of scientific, ethical, and legal principles into nursing practice.
 This course will also address issues regarding providing care for the perpetrators and victims of violence.

-NUR 2115-2125 Maternal Child Nursing
+NUR 2115-2125 Maternal Child Nursing/Medical-Surgical Nursing II

 Prerequisite: NUR 1215-1225 and BIO 2923 and BIO 2921.
 This course focuses on the satisfaction of basic human needs from birth through the childbearing years of clients with varied sociocultural backgrounds.
-Principles of growth and development and therapeutic communication are incorporated in planning care for clients in each stage of the life cycle.
-The nursing process is used in providing nursing care for selected obstetrical, gynecological, and pediatric clients experiencing actual and high risk need interferences.
-The learning activities broaden the role of the Associate Degree nurse in meeting the complex needs of the clients and their relationships within their families.
+Principles of growth and development and therapeutic communication are incorporated in planning care for selected obstetrical, gynecological, pediatric, and medical-surgical client experiencing actual and high risk need interferences.
+The learning activities broaden the role of the Associate Degree nurse in meeting the complex needs of the client and their relationships within their families.
 Six hours of lecture, twelve hours of lab.